JDoelger/InfluenzaFitnessInference/notes/notes.md

 [ ] find out, why the strain labels in succession plots seem to increase linearly in simulation and exponentially in data

 [ ] implement reproducible simulation and analysis pipeline, using pypet mainly (only) for parameter sweep

+[x] check sampling size analysis (Arup's comment on Fig. 6).
+How much does number of seasons matter compared to B?

 [x] look up good coding practices for simulations (filenames, log files, retrieving results from simu with specific parameters etc.) -> use pypet